TechLabs-Berlin/st22-active-learn-trees/DL-neural-network/README.md

 The NN model will be improved in the following steps but still experimentally in a google colab environment.
 To be able to deploy an updated NN the difficutlties with tensorflow.js would need to be overcome in the future.

-## Part B) Refinement: Defining a proper set up for improvement of our image dataset and image classification model
+### Part B) Refinement of the image dataset and image classification model

 Astrain leaves only contains 5 classes however berlin streets have 63 different spices .
 For better generalization we decided to decrease the number of trees to only identify the most common types with numbers > 4000. this resulted in 16 different types.

 ### Step 3: Creation of image dataset by downloading images from Bing and manually sort/labeling
 Based on a previous analysis (see step 0) we focus on the most common trees in Berlin ( > 4000 trees).